FCN+: Global Receptive Convolution Makes FCN Great Again: Methodology

 Our GRC can be used to replace the standard convolution in popular semantic segmentation networks like fully convolutional network (FCN)~\cite{long2015fully}.
 With this modification, we turn FCN into FCN+, which favorably improves the segmentation performance over FCN.
 In this section, we will detail the FCN+.

-As shown in Figure~\ref{fig:fcn_plus}, FCN+ has the same architecture as FCN, which exploits deep convolutional neural networks (CNNs) to extract features for objects and scenes.
+As shown in Fig.~\ref{fig:fcn_plus}, FCN+ has the same architecture as FCN, which exploits deep convolutional neural networks (CNNs) to extract features for objects and scenes.
 To obtain multi-scale representations, FCN+ further aggregates feature maps of different spatial resolutions from hierarchical layers.
 The backbone feature extractor has four stages, each stage comprising several residual blocks~\cite{he2016deep}.
-We apply the GRC in the last stage (Stage 5) by replacing the 2nd convolution in a residual block with GRC, called a GRC block.
-The design choice of the GRC block will be evaluated in experiments.
+We apply the GRC in the last stage (Stage 5) by replacing the 2nd convolution in a residual block with GRC.
+Such a GRC-based block is called GRC block.
+The design choice of GRC block will be evaluated in experiments.